 Our rabbits are bred and raised on a commercial level.
 They are not bred for show.
-Our rabbits are raised for and sold to local processors, universities and research facilities.
+Our rabbits are sold to other growers, universities, research facilities, diagnostic centers, pet stores and commercial meat processors.
 We do not sell any rabbit meat to the public at Crossroads Rabbitry.

 When we started, we made a lot of calls and visited a lot of rabbitries.
 We would like to give a personal thanks to Doug and Tracy who both own rabbitries in Cullman, Alabama.
 From the beginning, it was said by them “What works for us may not work for you; find the best solutions that suit you and your rabbits!”
 Most breeders can relate to this statement.
 We’re not going to pretend to have all the answers or solutions in rabbit farming.
 We’ll just try to describe how we do certain things and what works best for us.
 This doesn’t necessarily mean that our way of doing things or thinking will be the best solutions for you.